MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-overview.md

 ## Tracing in the Azure SDK for Java

-The Azure SDK for Java offers comprehensive tracing support, allowing you to see the flow of execution through your application code, as well as the client libraries you're using.
+The Azure SDK for Java offers comprehensive tracing support, allowing you to see the flow of execution through your application code and the client libraries you're using.
 You can enable tracing in Azure client libraries by using and configuring the [OpenTelemetry](https://opentelemetry.io) SDK or using an OpenTelemetry-compatible agent.
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.

 For more detailed information on how to enable tracing in the Azure SDK for Java, see the [Azure SDK for Java tracing documentation](./tracing.md).